christaus/christaus/README.md

 ![Github stats](https://github-readme-stats.vercel.app/api?username=cGIfl300&show_icons=true&cache_seconds=86400)

 - 🔭 I'm currently looking for a job.
-- 💬 [Ask me about anything](https://www.cgifl300.com/), I will be glad to give you an answer.
-- 📫 How to reach me: you can simply [use the contact form on my website](https://www.cgifl300.com/).
 - ⚡ Fun fact: I probably can eat more chocolat than the world production can provide.
 <!--
 **cGIfl300/cGIfl300** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.